JKurzer/Artillery/README.md

 # Artillery: Guns & Abilities Plugin
 Determinism, threaded input processing, and access management primitives married to a core set of basic tools used to bind to a weapon or character actor in a compositional and elegant way, loosely backwards compatible with GAS while simplifying its usage considerably.
-Artillery provides, as of right now:
+Artillery is at 0.1 and is not yet in pre-alpha.
+It provides, as of right now:

 - Integration with GAS through ArtilleryGuns
+- Full support for the Jolt physics engine for game simulation through Barrage
 - Elision of issues around complexity and reuse through ArtilleryGuns & DDG
     - Deprioritization of the concept of gameplay effects.
     - Direct access to attributes by safe key look-ups.